marlenebrs/MerAnO/docs/source/tutorial.rst

 -------

 **MerAnO** program offers two axes for processing different data.
-Run ``merano --help`` for knowing the arguments
+Run ``merano --help`` for information about the arguments

 -m directory         directory of SBML files to merge -a directory         directory of annotations files

-Whichever option is chosen, the full directory path must be mentioned.
-The latter must contain exclusively files in format ``.xml`` if you take the "merge" option and in format ``.fa.emapper.annotation`` if you take the "anayze" option.
+To run this program you can choose either one or both options, however at least one is requiered.Whichever option is chosen, the full directory path must be mentioned for each option.
+ * SBML files merge :
+	The directory must exclusively contain files in ``.xml`` format.

+	At least two files must be in the directory.
+As many files as possible are authorized but the program will slow down.

+ * annotation files analyze :
+	The directory must exclusively contain files in ``.fa.emapper.annotation`` format.

+	Between 1 and 5 files must be in the directory.

 File format
 -----------

-Regarding the merging of SMBL files, inputs must conform to the SBML files regardless of this version.
+Regarding the merging of SMBL files, inputs must conform to the SBML files regardless of the version.
 The format is in ``.xml``

-For annotation files, format is ``.fa.emapper.annotation``
+For annotation files, the format is ``.fa.emapper.annotation``

 Filename
 ---------

-To have better results, it's important to check your filename.
-This is how you must named it :
+To have better results, it's important to check your filenames.
+This is how you should name them :

 - SBML files

 	*Genre_species_id.xml*